-As the region's academic medical center, The University of Tennessee Medical Center is actively involved in more than 50 clinical trials.
-We are consistently ranked among the nation's top hospitals by U.S. News & World Report.
+As the region’s academic medical center, The University of Tennessee Medical Center is actively involved in more than 50 medical trials.
+We are consistently ranked among the nation’s top hospitals by U.S. News & World Report.

-Clinical trials are conducted by physicians with the medical center’s primary research support operation, the Office of Clinical Trials as well as the UT Graduate School of Medicine.
+Investigators conduct research through the medical center’s primary research support operation, the Office of Clinical Trials as well as the UT Graduate School of Medicine.
 Volunteer Research Group also performs research in conjunction with physicians at the medical center.

-Some clinical trials currently being performed include:
+Some trials currently being performed include:

-Learn more about participating in clinical trials:
+Learn more about participating in research at the medical center:

 For more information, contact the Office of Clinical Trials at 865-305-9773.